Current Metal Prices Link

 In August 2023 of 57 rock samples collected on the Mac Nickel claims, nineteen (19) returned assays above 2000 ppm (0.2% Ni), with a high of 2600 ppm (0.26%).
 Another sample recorded 26.3% Magnesium, while 18 others recorded levels greater than >23% Mg.
 All samples exceeding a 2000 ppm (0.2%) Ni threshold also displayed anomalous levels of Cobalt to 140 ppm (0.014%), and Chrome to 2211 ppm (0.221%), which reinforces the potential for multi-element mineral deposits.

-In August 2024 two small MMI (Mobile Metal Ion) grids were sampled on the southern Mac Nickel Claims.
-Although the results are still being analyzed, significant Nickel, Magnesium, Cobalt, Molybdenum & Copper results have been obtained - 2024 MMI Results Link, Also see Reports
+In August 2024, two small MMI (Mobile Metal Ion) grids were sampled on the southern Mac Nickel Claims, yielding significant results for Nickel, Magnesium, Cobalt, Molybdenum & Copper.
+Follow the Results Link below:

-The 7494.34 hectare Mac Property is a world-class exploration opportunity, hosting both a significant Mo/Cu porphyry deposit along with a contiguous block of ultramafic rocks with identical geology to FPX Nickel’s Decar Property to the east (highlighted in magenta).
-This property features the Baptiste Nickel Deposit, renowned as one of Canada’s largest nickel resources, and is currently advancing toward becoming a major critical-metals mining operation.
-Geochemical soil, rock, and MMI results on the Mac Property have identified compelling drill targets, setting the stage for the next major nickel discovery.
+The 5620-hectare Mac Nickel Property is a prime exploration site, hosting a significant ultramafic rocks like FPX Nickel’s Decar Property.
+It includes the Baptiste Nickel Deposit, one of Canada’s largest nickel resources, moving toward a major critical-metals operation.
+Geochemical and MMI results have pinpointed strong drill targets for a major nickel discovery.

 High-Grade Gold Deposit - Located on 2 Mineral Leases near Nelson, BC